 SHARPENING - If you regularly hone your knife after use, you will rarely have to take your knife to the sharpening stone.
 Honing to re-align the rolled edge is an easy skill to learn, and I highly recommend making it part of your routine in the kitchen.
 I do recommend a super fine ceramic honing rod over of the steel ones.
 There are, of course, countless instructional videos on the web that go in-depth on this subject if you are further interested.
 If you ever want us to sharpen your knife for you, we will do it free of charge as long as you arrange the round trip ticket, but honestly, it is easy to learn yourself with a little practice, and you will feel more rewarded in doing so.

 WARRANTY - All of our knives are guaranteed for life to be free of defects in workmanship and materials when received from our shop.
 Any product we find to be defective in its original material, construction, or workmanship will be repaired at no charge.
-Our Limited Lifetime Warranty is non-transferable and does not extend to normal signs of wear, rust, damage or breakage due to improper use, improper maintenance, accidents, loss or theft.
+Our Limited Lifetime Warranty is non-transferable from the original owner (with proof of purchase) and does not extend to normal signs of wear, rust, damage or breakage due to improper use, improper maintenance, accidents, loss or theft.
 If there ever arises a situation due to material defect or workmanship in which your knife requires repair and/or replacement, send it back to us and we will either repair or replace the knife to your satisfaction.
 Please keep in mind that all our knives are custom made and are unique so there can be some slight differences and variations due to material availability.
 In the event a knife needs to be replaced, we will try our best to make it as similar as possible.
 We cannot warranty products due to loss, damage caused by abuse, neglect, or misuse (such as prying, opening cans, etc.)